 If a matter falls within their regulatory responsibility, it will be assessed to determine whether a formal investigation should be held.
 This includes consideration of the harm suffered by consumers, potential benefits of pursuing the misconduct in contrast with the expense, level of misconduct available on the evidence and any alternative courses of action such as surveillance.
 ASIC may also consider whether deterrence on particular misconduct is necessary, looking to whether the misconduct was an isolated instance or a continuing trend within the market.
 Any further potential concerns will also be weighed against the benefits of initiating a formal investigation.

 What happens if ASIC finds misconduct?

-In the situation where a level of suspected misconduct is found, ASIC will undertake an assessment of an appropriate remedy to further its principles.
+Where misconduct is suspected, ASIC will assess an appropriate remedy to further its principles.
 This includes a consideration of the level of misconduct found, the post-misconduct behaviour of the offender and the strength of any potential case against the offender.
-ASIC is also required to consider the impact that a remedy will have not only to that person or entity but to the public.
+ASIC is also required to consider the impact that a remedy will have not only to that person or entity, but to the public.
 This may also include consideration whether deterrence is necessary to other individuals and entities within ASIC’s oversight.
 There may also be mitigating factors that impact the decision.

-ASIC exercises their powers to both regulate a wide variety of financial entities and protect the interests of consumers and investors.
-Formal investigations are often initiated upon potential breaches of the law, seeking to further achieve their objectives of ensuring compliance with legal obligations.
+ASIC exercises its powers to regulate a wide variety of financial entities, to protect the interests of consumers and investors.
+Formal investigations are often initiated upon potential breaches of the law, which seek to further achieve ASIC’s objectives of ensuring compliance with legal obligations.

 Contact us if you require assistance.